 The theories of who was Elise:

-Elisabeth Roeckel, known to her friends as Elise, was a singer who performed in Beethoven’s opera Fidelio.
+Fur elise meaning embodied in the identification of Elise.
+First theory is about Elisabeth Roeckel, who was known to her friends as Elise, a singer who performed in Beethoven’s opera Fidelio.
 Beethoven and Rockel were close friends until she married Beethoven’s frenemy, Johann Nepomuk Hummel.
-Perhaps Beethoven wrote Für Elise as a way of saying good-bye.
+Perhaps Beethoven wrote Für Elise as a way of saying good-bye!

 The most likely scenario is that Beethoven wrote the piece for another woman called Therese Malfatti, who was an Austrian singer and performer.
 She was Beethoven’s student, and he fell in love with her.
 He proposed marriage to Therese and she either rejected him outright or accepted and changed her mind shortly thereafter.
 Another fact working in Malfatti’s favor: She was the owner of The original manuscript in Beethoven’s handwriting which was found in her possessions after her death, apparently labeled “Für Therese”.
 This original manuscript was lost, but a copy was published by Ludwig Nohl.